katariya-vaibhav/katariya-vaibhav/README.md

 # Hi there, I'm Vaibhav! 👋
+- I'm a Full Stack & AI Agent Developer with a passion for building innovative applications.
+My work focuses on creating intelligent, modern web experiences using Next.js and other cutting-edge technologies.

 ## About Me
-- 🚀 I’m a **Full Stack Developer / Next.js** passionate about building web applications and exploring the world of programming.
+- 🚀 I love exploring the world of programming and building cool things.
 - 🌟 Interested in **open source projects** and creating innovative solutions.

 ## Collaboration